david-oc-miller/event-sourcing-demo/README.md

 - [AQ over CRUD](https://ralfwestphal.substack.com/p/aq-over-crud)
 - [True Agility Requires Event Sourcing](https://ralfwestphal.substack.com/p/true-agility-requires-event-sourcing)

+I am also using this repository as an ATDD Sandbox, for this class https://atdd-accelerator.optivem.com/, given by https://www.linkedin.com/in/valentinajemuovic.

 # Event Sourcing Defined

 1. Events are the source of truth.
-Other repositories may be hydrated from the event stream, for search or reporting or other special requirements, but these other repositories can always be wiped and re-hydrated from the event stream, with no loss of data.
+2. Other repositories are generated from events and can always be recreated.
+These secondary repositories serve special purposes (search, reporting, etc.).
+They contain only data that is already in the event store.
-2. Events are immutable
+3. Events are immutable.

 # Demo Scope